Overview

 3.2.4 Consistent Identification

-Maintain a consistent design, appearance, and placement for the back-to-top button across all pages of the website.
+Maintain a consistent design, appearance, and placement for the 'Back to top' button across all pages of the website.

 References